A topic from the subject of Medicinal Chemistry in Chemistry.

 • Predicting drug efficacy and toxicity

-By combining pharmacokinetics and pharmacodynamics, healthcare professionals can tailor drug therapies to individual patients, maximizing therapeutic benefits while minimizing adverse effects.
+By integrating pharmacokinetics and pharmacodynamics, healthcare professionals can tailor drug therapies to individual patients, maximizing therapeutic benefits while minimizing adverse effects.
+This personalized approach leads to more effective and safer treatments.

 Experiment: Pharmacokinetics and Pharmacodynamics